Picovoice/rhino/demo/nodejs/README.md

 Specify the input audio device with `--audio_device_index` and the Speech-to-Intent context (.rhn file) with `--context` and provide your Picovoice AccessKey with `--access_key`.

-Here is an example using USB Audio Device and commands from the "Smart Lighting" demo from the [Rhino GitHub repository](https://github.com/Picovoice/rhino/blob/master/resources/contexts/) (note that context files are platform-dependent; choose the appropriate one for the platform you are using; this demo uses the "mac" version)
+Here is an example using USB Audio Device and commands from the "Smart Lighting" demo from the [Rhino repository](../../resources/contexts/) (note that context files are platform-dependent; choose the appropriate one for the platform you are using; this demo uses the "mac" version)

 ```console
 rhn-mic-demo --access_key ${ACCESS_KEY} --context ./smart_lighting_mac.rhn --audio_device_index 0